-CENTRAL KAROO DISTRICT MUNICIPALITY Consolidated Annual Financial Statements for the year ended 30 June 2018

-2018 R 2017 R CM Williams Training CC (Second Plaintiff) R 397 500 Bright Ideas Projects 447 (Pty) Ltd (Third Plaintiff) R 363 000 The outcome of the case is uncertain as the Plaintiffs are accountable on the basis that they are the Principal and A Agent.
-40. FINANCIAL RISK MANAGEMENT Financial risk management The Municipality's activities expose it to a variety of finance (including fair value interest rate risk, cash flow interest rate and liquidity risk.
-The Municipality's overall risk management program focu unpredictability of financial markets and seeks to minimis effects on the Municipality's financial performance.
-Foreign exchange currency risk The Municipality does not engage in foreign currency tran sactions.
-Price risk The Municipality's is not exposed to price risks.
-Interest rate risk As the Municipality has interest-bearing liabilities, the Mu and operating expenditure are substantially dependent or interest rates.
-The Municipality analyses its potential exposure to interest continuous basis.
-Different scenarios are simulated which renewal of current positions, alternative financing and her these scenarios, the entity calculates the impact that a ch will have on the surplus/deficit for the year.
-These scenar for liabilities which constitute the majority of interest bear i include refinancing, Iging.
-Based on ange in interest rates os are only simulated The Municipality did not hedge against any interest rate ri current year. sks during the Cash and Cash Equivalants Long Term Finance Lease Obligation The potential impact on the entity's surplus/deficit for the 1% (2017 + 0.5%) Increase in interest rates 0.5% (2017 - 0.5%) Decrease in interest rates year due to changes in 8 108 327 (90 170) interest rates we 80 182 (40 091) 2 988 501 (101 367) ere as follow: 28 871 (14 436) А U D 2013 - Г. د ۲-13 75 11 13 14

-Consolidated Annual Financial Statements for the year ended 30 June 2018
+CM Williams Training CC (Second Plaintiff)

+R 397 500

+Bright Ideas Projects 447 (Pty) Ltd (Third Plaintiff)

+R 363 000

+The outcome of the case is uncertain as the Plaintiffs are holding CKDM accountable on the basis that they are the Principal and Africa Creek was the Agent .

+39. FINANCIAL RISK MANAGEMENT

+Financial risk management

+The Municipality's activities expose it to a variety of financial risks: market risk (including fair value interest rate risk, cash flow interest rate risk), credit risk and liquidity risk.

+The Municipality's overall risk management program focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the Municipality's financial performance.

+Foreign exchange currency risk

+The Municipality does not engage in foreign currency transactions.

+Price risk

+The Municipality's is not exposed to price risks.

+Interest rate risk

+As the Municipality has interest-bearing liabilities, the Municipality's income and operating expenditure are substantially dependent on changes in market interest rates.

+The Municipality analyses its potential exposure to interest rate changes on a continuous basis.
+Different scenarios are simulated which include refinancing, renewal of current positions, alternative financing and hedging.
+Based on these scenarios, the entity calculates the impact that a change in interest rates will have on the surplus/deficit for the year.
+These scenarios are only simulated for liabilities which constitute the majority of interest bearing liabilities.

+The Municipality did not hedge against any interest rate risks during the current year.

+Cash and Cash Equivalants 8 108 327 2 988 501 Long Term Finance Lease Obligation (90 170 , , The potential impact on the entity's surplus/deficit for the year due to changes i n interest rate s were as follow: 1% (2017 + 0.5%) Increase in interest rates 80 182 28 871 0.5% (2017 - 0.5%) Decrease in interest rates (40 091 ) (14 436)